Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 ## Appendix (WIP)

 ##### Known Issues Over Time.

-There are no vulnerabilites disclosed for the Thanos project, but still the project is impacted by the vulnerabilites in the underlying frameworks and tools it uses (for instance vulnerabilites in Golang).
-All Thanos project security related issues (both fixes and enhancements) are not spearate from the other Github issues.
+No vulnerabilites have been disclosed in the Thanos project, but the project may still be impacted by vulnerabilities in Thanos' tools and underlying framework (for instance vulnerabilites in Golang).
+It is important to note that all of Thanos' security-related issues, including both fixes and enhancements, are not treated separately from other issues on the GitHub platform.

 #### [CII Best Practices](https://www.coreinfrastructure.org/programs/best-practices-program/).